Materials and Design

 We have also identified those that are not easily recycled and most harmful to the environment, such as PVC and polystyrene (sometimes used for yoghurt pots), PLA (polylactic acid - which can be found in films and bags) and rigid water soluble bio plastics.

-From 1st May 2020, we will no longer accept any new products into our business with excessive packaging or in the hardest to recycle materials for new Own Brand and branded products.
+We will no longer accept any new products into our business with excessive packaging or in the hardest to recycle materials for new Own Brand and branded products.
 Our full principles for all product packaging can be seen here.

 reduction in packaging weight per unit sold since 2007 (UK)

 Hard to recycle materials removed from Own Brand packaging (UK)

 Our organic bagged prepared salads are now made from Polyethylene (Polythene).
 Recycled PE can make long-life products such as park benches, bollards and waste bins.

 PE film is similar to the plastic found in carrier bags and can be recycled in the same way.
 To help our customers recycle, we have front of store recycling in our larger stores for carrier bags.
 We have extended this particular service to allow films of the same material type (polyethylene) to be added, for example salad bags.
 A new logo has been introduced which can be found on bread bags, toilet roll packaging and bags used for frozen products so our customers know what they can recycle at our stores.

 Reducing hard to recycle materials

 Tesco has stopped using black plastic to pack products - a decision which means around 4,500 tonnes of hard-to-recycle black plastic has been removed from production every year.
 As a part of this move, 2,500 tonnes of black plastic trays, used to pack ready meals, have been replaced with recyclable coloured plastic trays, which are made from 80% recycled plastic.
 This helps ensure packaging gets recycled instead of going to landfill.